maidi29/toplist/README.md

 ## Todo
-- appearance of answers and dont do animation on sort
-- change sorting should take effect with players
-- add animation for resorting at player view (https://stackoverflow.com/questions/43928524/how-to-implement-item-reorder-shuffle-animations-with-angulars-ngfor/49706664#49706664)
 - scale at player view
 - add from and to to example questions
-- validate form
+- validate form set-question and submit answer
-- points
 - results
-- styling (textarea, set-question)
+- styling (textarea, set-question, question, cards, points-reveal)